 April 12: Meditation and Chant with Be Alford

 Plan to focus on your spiritual health this year!

 Wednesday, May 10: The Spirituality of Nature with Dave Gerlach

 Dave Gerlach has been a member of the Fellowship since 1974 and has been the speaker for a number of programs over the years.
-He has spoken to many congregationss on the topic of Pantheism, including here at the Fellowship.
-He has helped to form and lead a UU Pantheists of Eastern Wisconsin group, has served as a panelist for an adult program on Pantheism, spoken to a junior high group about the topic, and has been involved with planning of a number of Mid-Winter Pantheist Retreats as well as solstice and equinox celebrations.
+He has spoken to several congregations on the topic of Pantheism, including at the Fellowship.
+He has helped to form and lead a UU Pantheists of Eastern Wisconsin group and has been involved with planning of a number of Mid-Winter Pantheist Retreats as well as solstice and equinox celebrations.